Sangdo-Han/Sangdo-Han.github.io/docs/fundamentals/programming/rust-programming.md

 }
 ```

-**shadowing**
+#### 2.1.3. shadowing
-Shadow means that a variable is declared with the same name of previous variable.
+Shadowing means that a variable is declared with the same name of previous variable.
-I am posting the usage because it is in `the book` of rust-lang, however, shadowing is not recommended in general cases.
+I posted the usage because it is in `the book` of rust-lang, however, shadowing is not recommended in general cases.

 ```rust
 fn main(){